A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Monte Carlo simulations

-I evaluate the performance of the TPWD estimator using $\widehat\beta^1(\psi)$ the nuclear-norm regularization described in Section~\ref{sec:prelim_con_est} with $\psi=\log(\log(T))/\sqrt{16\min(N,T)}$ as a preliminary estimator and the data-driven rule $c_{NT}=\widehat\sigma^1\log(T)/\sqrt{T}$.
-I report the TPWD estimate obtained after four iterations, where convergence is achieved.
-Beyond the root mean square error (RMSE) of the estimated grouped fixed effects, I report that of the estimated regression coefficient, which is measured by
+i.e., more than ten times smaller.
+The level of correlation between the covariate and the fixed effect is similar in both papers.

+The performance obtained after one (TPWD) or four (Iterated TPWD) iterations of the TPWD estimator which uses $\widehat\beta^1(\psi_{NT})$ -- the NNR estimator described in Section~\ref{sec:prelim_con_est} with $\psi_{NT}=\log(\log(T))/\sqrt{16\min(N,T)}$ -- and the data-driven thresholding rule $c_{NT}=1.35\check\sigma_v\log(T)/\sqrt{\min(N,T)}$ is compared with that of the NNR and NN estimators proposed in \cite{moon2019nuclear}, the well-specified spectral and post-spectral estimators proposed in \cite{ChetverikovManresa2021}, the GFE estimator (with or without BIC selection of $G$) proposed in \cite{BM2015}, the well-specified IFE estimator proposed in \cite{Bai2009}, initialized at NNR or random draws, and the infeasible pooled OLS regression that uses the true group memberships (Oracle).
+I refer to the original papers, table notes, and the code made available online for details regarding the implementation of each estimator.
+For each estimator, the bias and root mean square error (RMSE) of the estimated slope coefficient are reported:

-and the coverage rate of a 95$\%$-level confidence interval for $\beta$ based on an estimation of the large-$T$ asymptotic variance of the TPWD estimator clustered at the unit level.
-I compare the TPWD estimator to the nuclear-norm regularized estimator (NN-reg) with regularization parameter $\psi=\log(\log(T))\min(N,T)^{-1/2}/4$ and the infeasible pooled OLS regression with known group memberships (Infeasible OLS).
+When applicable, the coverage rate of a $95\%$-level confidence interval for $\beta$ based on a consistent estimator of the large-$N$, large-$T$ asymptotic variance clustered at the unit level, the RMSE of grouped fixed effect estimates, the estimated number of groups, the Precision and Recall rates, and the Rand index of the estimated clustering are reported. \begin{landscape}